“Dr. Patish is the best podiatrist I have had! By far the least pain and best recovery.”

 Say goodbye to corns and irritation with Minimally Invasive Hammertoe Surgery, designed for faster healing and easy recovery.

 Cartoon foot with hammertoeAt a glance: Minimally invasive hammertoe surgery straightens contracted toes through 1–2 tiny incisions using fluoroscopic guidance and local anesthesia.
-A small temporary pin holds the correction while bone heals.
-Patients walk immediately in a surgical shoe, the pin is removed at 3–4 weeks, and full recovery takes about 2–3 months.
+The correction is held in place with careful taping and immobilization — no pins, screws, or other hardware.
+Patients walk immediately in a surgical shoe, and full recovery progresses over the following weeks.

 Minimally Invasive Hammertoe Surgery